Fashion is a tough industry.

 Let’s start with the opening “Over the hill & through the woods.”

-This implies that their boots are durable and not going to fall apart when you step in a puddle.
+This implies that their boots are durable and not going to fall apart when you step into a puddle.

 “20% OFF 😮 Ends 12/3, 11:59 PM” offers customers a cost savings value proposition while creating urgency because the deal is limited.